tcrouzet/md/2007/05/im-a-french-writer-im-wor.md

 # Mon premier tweet

-> I’m a french Writer… I’m working on influence of the technologies on politics.
+> I'm a french Writer...
+I'm working on influence of the technologies on politics.